UPCOMING GROUP TRIPS

 Walrus and whale images courtesy of Oceanwide Expeditions.

-Firefly Magic in Mexico (July 6-10, 2020)
+Firefly Magic in Mexico (July 3-7, 2022)

-Synchronous fireflies put on one of Mexico’s most beautiful lightshows in summer.
+Synchronous fireflies put on one of Mexico’s most beautiful light shows every summer.
 For several weeks from June to August, hundreds of thousands of fireflies in forests near Mexico City join together in a synchronous pattern of flashing all at once.
-It’s mating season and showy flashes help males and females identify each other.
-The light show is so consistent you can set your watch to it.
+Join Reefs to Rockies for this incredible nocturnal wildlife spectacle in Mexico.

 Denver Botanic Gardens and Reefs to Rockies are offering an unforgettable trip to Mexico during its most important celebration of the year – Día de los Muertos.
 Join Dan Johnson, Curator of Native Plant Collections and Associate Director of Horticulture at Denver Botanic Gardens for this unforgettable experience that acquaints people with the culture, art, and food, and what makes Mexico such a unique destination.

 Winter Birding in Minnesota (December 12-15, 2022)